joek295/dotfiles/README.md

 in if they were in $HOME.
 Anything which I don't necessarily install into $HOME whenever I clone this repository is not in ./links/, but should still be in the correct directory structure.

+As much as possible is kept out of the way in the dotfiles directory itself.
+Files in links/ source from various files in the dotfiles directory, and there is no guarantee that they will work out of the box without fixing these links.
+Files to look out for include:

+* .zshrc

+* .bashrc

+* .Xresources

+* sh.d/functions, which is sourced by both .zshrc and .bashrc.

 ## Installation of Dotfiles: